Watthanail/ICT720_Project_AIOT4/README.md

    - acceptance criteria #2: getting an behavior weekly report of workers by using information from the database.

  2. Human Resources (HR), I want to correct the recode when a worker doing an inappropriate behavior.<br>
-   - acceptance criteria #1: having a record of the inappropriate behavior of that specific worker by using face recognition technique.
+   - acceptance criteria #1: can connecting to a camera in a production line.
- 3. As a owner of a company, I want to increase production time, quantity and quality of a product, so that I can boost company profitability.<br>
+   - acceptance criteria #2: having a record of the inappropriate behavior of that specific worker by using face recognition technique.

 </p>
 <p align="center">
  <img  width=400px height=300px src="https://raw.githubusercontent.com/Watthanail/ICT720_Project_AIOT4/feature/micro27/Images/README/Overview02_TAIST_ICT720.png"><br></p>